myzwisc/PPRL_NeurIPS19/README.txt

 python attack_lqr.py

-Important: the code for LQR by default uses solver MOSEK, which you may need to install.
-However, the more commonly used CVXOPT solver can also work well.
-To use CVXOPT, comment line 6, 108, 198, and uncomment line 109, 199.
+Important: the code for LQR by default uses solver CVXOPT.
+You could also use other solvers such as MOSEK, which you may need to install.
+To use MOSEK, uncomment line 6, 109, 199, and comment line 98, 198 in the file /LQR/attack_def.py.

+For both LQR and TCE victims, if you want to reproduce the sparse attack, just find the parameter alpha in the above driver files, change its value to 1, and rerun the experiments.

 Primary contact:
 Yuzhe Ma (ma234@wisc.edu)